 - Follow these steps to customize your intercept and get it ready for publication.

-- You’ll notice that Link with XM Directory is automatically selected.
-This allows you to automatically link responses to contacts, use contact frequency rules, and target specific segments.
+- You’ll notice the option Link with XM Directory.
+When enabled, this allows you to automatically link responses to contacts, use contact frequency rules, and target specific segments.

 - Proceed through the steps.
-When you finish, you’ll be redirected to the Web and app intercepts section of your XM Directory.
+When you finish, you’ll be redirected to the Web and app intercepts section of your directory.

-Managing Website and App Feedback Distributions in XM Directory
+Managing Website and App Intercept Distributions in XM Directory

 In the Distributions tab of your directory, you can go to Web and app intercepts to see all intercepts that have been connected to your directory.